ctrlaltdeleon/infinitygauntlet/books/hacking-for-dummies-6th/hfd-1.md

 # HACKING FOR DUMMIES

-## 1: INTRODUCTION TO VULNERABILITY AND PENETRATION TESTING
+## 1: Introduction to Vulnerability and Penetration Testing

 ### Types of hackers: